Security-Onion-Solutions/securityonion-docs/hardware.rst

 NIC
 ---

-You'll need at least one wired network interface dedicated to management (preferably connected to a dedicated management network).
+You'll need one wired network interface dedicated to management (preferably connected to a dedicated management network).
 We recommend using static IP addresses where possible.
+To keep things simple, we recommend only one network interface with an IP address.
+If you have multiple network interfaces with IP addresses, then Security Onion traffic will default to the interface with the default gateway.

 If you plan to sniff network traffic from a TAP or SPAN port, then you will need one or more interfaces dedicated to sniffing (no IP address).
 The installer will automatically disable NIC offloading functions such as ``tso``, ``gso``, and ``gro`` on sniffing interfaces to ensure that :ref:`suricata` and :ref:`zeek` get an accurate view of the traffic.